Dakari Johnson

-Dakari Naeem Johnson (born September 22, 1995) is an American professional basketball player, who most recently played for the Qingdao Eagles of the Chinese Basketball Association (CBA).
+Dakari Naeem Johnson (born September 22, 1995) is an American professional basketball player for the Zhejiang Golden Bulls of the Chinese Basketball Association (CBA).
 He played college basketball for the University of Kentucky.

 High school career

 Johnson first attended St. Patrick High School in Elizabeth, New Jersey.
 After the 2010–11 school year, when coach Kevin Boyle left for Montverde Academy, Johnson followed his coach, where he had to sit out the 2011–12 season due to the transfer.
 Because of his excellent grades, Johnson decided to reclassify, thus making the 2012–13 season his final and senior season at the high school level.
 He ended up averaging 17.0 points, 11.0 rebounds and 4.3 blocks per game as a senior.
 His senior year he garnered USA Today All-American Second-Team for his success.
 He subsequently earned selection to the 2013 McDonald's All-American Boys Game and Jordan Brand Classic.

 Considered a five-star recruit by ESPN.com, Johnson was ranked as the No. 2 center in the nation in 2013.